logrusorgru/usd_rate/README.md

 foreman run bundle exec bin/rake assets:precompile
 ```

-- start redis server or make sure it started
+- start redis server or make sure it is started
 - start the app

 ```